FilipDominec/python-meep-utils/README.md

 #### Invalid or weird results
  * Exported figures show no fields and are black
-   * Infinite values or not-a-numbers resulted from the simulation.
-This is perhaps due to simulation being unstable (see `amplitudes_time_domain.png`, if available, whether the fields are exponentially decaying or growing.
+   * This means that infinite values or not-a-numbers ("NaN") resulted from the simulation.
+This is perhaps due to simulation being unstable for some reason.
+If you use the AmplitudeMonitorPlane objects, you will automatically get the `amplitudes_time_domain.png` plot for diagnostics.
+It should show whether the fields are exponentially growing instead of decaying.
- * The simulation seems to be stable, but no valid data are plotted
+ * The simulation seems to be stable, but no valid data are plotted - the results seem rather random
    * Did you use the same polarisation (field-component) of the source and detectors, etc.?
-Did you use correct order of magnitude for the source duration and simulation?
+If not, you obviously get numerical noise from normalization of tiny values by other tiny values.
+Check the order of magnitude for the source duration and simulation.
+Make sure the source has broad enough spectrum to cover all frequencies of interest.
- * The retrieved transmission or reflection is over unity
+ * Using `AmplitudeMonitorPlane`, the retrieved transmission or reflection is over unity
-   * This may be due to spectral leakage from a high-quality resonances, try prolonging the simulation time or using a lossy medium.
+   * If this happens in the form of characteristic "ringing" in spectra around narrow resonances, it may often be due to spectral leakage.
+Prolonging the simulation time or using a lossy medium usually helps.
-   * Make sure to check the time-domain exported fields if they decay in exponential manner, or do something unexpected.
+   * Make sure to check the time-domain exported fields if they decay in exponential manner as they should, or do something unexpected.
  * Frequency-domain and time-domain results are different
+   * In fact, the results *were* different by few percent when I made comparisons, and I do not know why.
    * Either the frequency-domain solver did not converge correctly, or the time-domain solver had to modify the material definition to make the simulation stable.
 In either case, read the simulation printouts what happened.

 #### Confusing printouts
- * Tracebacks are double printed, and their lines are randomly mixed.
+ * Python's tracebacks are double printed, and their lines are randomly mixed.
    * Run the simulation in single process if you need clear debugging messages.
  * Simulation gives correct results, but at the end complaints that `mpirun has exited ... without calling "finalize"`
    * This is harmless.
 I did not find any way to prevent the message in python-meep.